yangyi02/few_shot/README.md

 | GT Flow | No | No | Yes | No |
 | # Train |10742 | 5984 | 1264 | 2975 |
 | # Test | 4605 | 1497 | 317 | 500 |

+## Benchmark & Criteria
+We use the standard benchmark accuracy as the quantitative measure:
+1. The recognition benchmark is very simple, it is the classification accuracy.
+2. The localization benchmark is same as recognition, using key words (i.e. "top left") to represent a location and then use classification accuracy.
+3. We will further replace the localization problem to another word prediction problem (i.e. left, right, top, down, etc.), then we will merge the two tasks into one task which is word prediction (i.e. car, pedestrian or left, right).
+We will then use the word prediction accuracy as the final measure.
+4. The detection benchmark is the mean average precision, where a bounding box is considered as correct if its IoU with the ground truth box is over 50%.
+5. The segmentation benchmark is the mean IoUs, which is the average intersection over union.

 ## Model
 We use different models on different tasks.
 In general, we use attention models for recognition and localization